 |Data type||Tablestore supports the following data types: STRING, BINARY, DOUBLE, INTEGER, and BOOLEAN.|

 |TTL||You can configure TTL for each table.
 If you set TTL to one month for a table, Tablestore deletes data that is stored in the table from the previous month.|

 |Max versions||You can set the maximum number of versions for the value in each attribute column of one table.
 Max versions can be used to control the number of versions for the value in each attribute column.
 When the actual number of versions in an attribute column exceeds the max versions value, Tablestore asynchronously deletes earlier versions.|

-Compare the Wide Column model with relational model
+Compare the Wide Column model with the relational model

 |Wide Column model||Three-dimensional structure (row, column, and time), schema-free data, wide row, max versions, and TTL.|